Skip to main content

 • character development

-• “Thought this remake would be a good opportunity to get it and I'm glad I did - it very much follows the lead of those games and feels like the next game in the series - the character design, level design, music, and dialogue very much fit the Banjo-Kazooie mold.”
+• “Thought this remake would be a good opportunity to get it and I'm glad I did - it very much follows the lead of those games and feels like the next game in the series.
+The character design, which is a particular strength, level design, music, and dialogue very much fit the Banjo-Kazooie mold.”

 • “Character design is what I'm still not too keen on.”

-• “I don't like the playable character designs as much as I like the old ones (mostly because the bat scores a zero on the smash meter compared to a certain bird with a 9.5).”
+• “I don't like the playable character designs as much as I like the old ones (mostly because the bat scores a zero on the smash meter compared to a certain bird with a 9.5) but hey, some of the costumes are super cute so I'm still having a darn good time anyway.”

 • “The character design and overall charm of the game feels significantly better than the original 2017 game.”